Perimenopause

 The gut changes that often get missed

 Oestrogen interacts with gut motility, the gut microbiome, and the gut barrier.
-As oestrogen drops, gut transit can slow (more constipation), microbial diversity shifts (often in unhelpful ways), and bloating becomes more common.
-Research from King's College London on the ZOE PREDICT cohort (Bermingham et al, eBioMedicine 2022) linked menopause to changes in postprandial metabolism and gut microbiome composition.
+As oestrogen drops, gut transit can slow (more constipation), and bloating is commonly reported.
+Research from King's College London on the ZOE PREDICT cohort (Bermingham et al, eBioMedicine 2022) linked menopause to changes in postprandial metabolism; in that study gut microbiome richness and diversity did not differ significantly between groups, and species-level differences did not survive correction in the age-matched analysis.
 Women in perimenopause report new or worsening gut symptoms more often than chance suggests.

 What helps

-• Hormone replacement therapy (HRT).
+- Hormone replacement therapy (HRT).
 NICE recommends it as first-line for moderate-to-severe symptoms in most women without contraindications.
-Updated guidance in 2024 broadened access on the NHS.
+Guidance was updated in 2024 with a shared decision-making discussion aid and a new role for CBT.

-• Cognitive behavioural therapy.
-Evidence for hot flushes and sleep.
+- Cognitive behavioural therapy.
+Evidence for reducing problematic hot flushes and night sweats.

 What is not perimenopause

 Some symptoms attributed to perimenopause have other causes.
 Persistent fatigue can be iron-deficiency anaemia or thyroid disease, both more common in this age group.
 Sudden severe night sweats can signal infection or other conditions.
 Persistent heavy bleeding warrants a GP visit.
-NICE recommends ruling out the obvious before assuming everything is perimenopausal.
+It is worth ruling out the obvious before assuming everything is perimenopausal.

 Common questions

-Oestrogen receptors are present throughout the gut.
-Declining and fluctuating oestrogen levels affect gut motility, the microbiome and gut barrier function.
+- Oestrogen receptors are present throughout the gut.
+Declining and fluctuating oestrogen levels are thought to affect gut motility and barrier function, though evidence on the microbiome is mixed.
 Many women report new bloating, constipation or food sensitivities starting in their 40s.

-For most women without contraindications, current UK guidance considers HRT safe and recommended for moderate-to-severe symptoms.
+- For most women without contraindications, current UK guidance considers HRT safe and recommended for moderate-to-severe symptoms.
 The benefit-risk profile depends on age at start, route of administration (oral vs transdermal), and personal medical history.
-NICE updated its guidance in 2024 to broaden access.
+NICE updated its guidance in 2024 with a shared decision-making discussion aid and CBT as an option.

 Sources